rory-wagner/DPM/README.md

 The frontend was never intended to be big, so it is just an html page.

-Simply navigate to the page.
+Simply navigate to the page in your browser.